pscedu/psc-wpdocs/neocortex/connecting.md

 #### How to connect to Neocortex over ssh

-Connect to Neocortex using your PSC credentials, where *psc_username* is your PSC username.
+Connect to `neocortex.psc.edu` using your PSC credentials, where *psc_username* is your PSC username.

 <pre> ssh <i>psc_username</i>@neocortex.psc.edu</pre>